0xmikko/foam-guides/README.md

 #### Onboarding

 Onboardning is a crucial process, and I invested time to show brief service description on the first screen.
-So, there are three basic fuctions:
+So, there are three basic functions:

 ![1](https://user-images.githubusercontent.com/26343374/74374605-ce300f00-4def-11ea-94ad-fb2ca6643914.jpeg)